aka LED Ladder Display Game System.

 It has a multiplexed 12 LED ladder display, and supports up to 6 button inputs and an optional audio output.

-It is packed with 4 games of skill, with multiple difficulty levels and some variations.
+It is packed with 4 games of skill, with multiple difficulty levels and some variations (updated to 16 games, when used with an ATMega MCU).

 Step 1: Major Componets